For complete details on the SGA Health Plan, please visit the website below!

 Examinations: Initial or Complete Examinations (1 exam per student year), Recall Examinations (1 exam per student year), Specific Examinations, Emergency Examinations

-Cavity Prevention: Polishing or Cleaning Teeth (2 units per student year), Recall Scaling (2 units at 100% – 6 units at 80% per student year), Fluoride (1 time in a student year for dependants age 16 or younger), Oral Hygiene Instruction (covered 1 time only), Pit and Fissure Sealants (1 time in a 3 year period for dependants age 16 or younger)
+Cavity Prevention: Polishing or Cleaning Teeth (2 units per student year), Recall Scaling (2 units at 100% – 6 units at 80% per student year), Pit and Fissure Sealants (1 time in a 3 year period for dependents age 16 or younger)

 Space Maintainers: 1 per space for dependants age 14 or younger